fullstackers/bus.io/README.md

 receives data, the data is encapsulated as a **messsage** and written to a **queue**.
 Since *all* of your app instances are connected to that queue, one of them will receive the message for processing.
-After the instance procsses the message it can be delivered to the **target**.
+After the instance handles the message it can be delivered to the **target**.
 A target is just another actor, so if your actor is associated with multiple sockets.
-Each socket regardless of which app instance it is connected to, it will receive the data from the message.
+Each socket, regardless of which app instance it is connected to, will receive the data from the message.

 # Installation and Environment Setup